Stateful active facilitator: Coordination and Environmental Heterogeneity in Cooperative Multi-Agent Reinforcement Learning: Appendix

-\paragraph{Ablation Study for OOD generalization} Figure \ref{fig:ood_coord} shows test-time generalization results on the \texttt{TeamTogether} and \texttt{TeamSupport} environments where the training coordination level was set to 2 and the heterogeneity was set to 1.
+\textbf{Robustness to changes in coordination and heterogeneity levels.} In most real-world applications, such as robots in warehouses, the coordination levels as well as environmental heterogeneity levels can change over time and may even be unknown to the agents.
+Therefore, the agents' robustness to such changes is important.
+To understand if agents trained with \textsc{saf} can still function well in these out-of-distribution (OOD) settings, we conduct experiments to test the agents' performance on \texttt{TeamSupport} and \texttt{TeamTogether} environments with heterogeneity or coordination levels that are different as compared to the ones used during training.
+First, we train the agents in environments with a coordination level of 2 and a heterogeneity level of 1 and test their performance at coordination levels between 1 and 3, and a heterogeneity level of 1.
+As shown in Figure \ref{fig:OOD}, \textsc{saf} shows better transfer in the more difficult \texttt{TeamTogether} environment than other methods but fails to perform as well as MAPPO in the \texttt{TeamSupport} environment.
+Next, we train the agents in environments with a coordination level of 1 and a heterogeneity level of 2 and test their performance at a coordination level of 1 and heterogeneity levels between 1 and 5.
+As shown in figure \ref{fig:OOD}, \textsc{saf} shows superior performance in \texttt{TeamTogether} environment and matches the performance of MAPPO in \texttt{TeamSupport} environments.
+This suggests that \textsc{saf} has similar robustness to changes in coordination and heterogeneity levels as some of the widely used baselines in the MARL community. \paragraph{Ablation Study for OOD generalization} Figure \ref{fig:ood_coord} shows test-time generalization results on the \texttt{TeamTogether} and \texttt{TeamSupport} environments where the training coordination level was set to 2 and the heterogeneity was set to 1.
 The pool of policies in \textsc{saf} is important in getting good performance especially when it's tested on levels of coordination not seen during training.
 Moreover, Figure \ref{fig:ood_hetero} further validates that the pool of policies is important in handling varying environment dynamics as \textsc{saf} was trained on a heterogeneity level of 2 and a coordination level of 1 and the results on unseen levels of heterogeneity are better than \textsc{saf} trained without a pool of policies.
 These ablations show that the introduced pool of policies in \textsc{saf} is key to its performance.

+\textbf{Comparison with QPLEX baseline} Performance of QPLEX and QPLEX with a shared pool of policies are compared in different environments with 5 agents.
+The reason only pool of policies but not share knowledge source was used is because QPLEX already has a similar mechanism.
+The results suggest that a shared pool of policies among agents improve learning efficiency when coordination level is high (Figure \ref{fig:QPLEX}).